Steve Poizner

-Stephen Leo Poizner (born January 4, 1957) is an American businessman and politician who served as the Insurance Commissioner of the state of California from 2007 to 2011.
+Stephen Leo Poizner (born January 4, 1957) is an American businessman and politician who was the Insurance Commissioner of the state of California from 2007 to 2011.
 Formerly a Republican, Poizner ran unsuccessfully as an independent candidate in the 2018 California Insurance Commissioner election.

 Poizner has also been a Silicon Valley technology entrepreneur, founding and selling SnapTrack, Inc., Strategic Mapping, Inc, and EmpoweredU, and he is currently the founder and CEO of next generation GPS startup OneNav Inc. In 2001, following privately held SnapTrack's sale for $1 billion to Qualcomm, Poizner served a year as a White House Fellow in the National Security Council.
 Starting one week before the September 11 attacks, Poizner held the position of Director of Critical Infrastructure Protection, and was involved in developing Homeland Security programs relating to cybersecurity and emergency response communication protocols.
-As of 2025, Poizner and Arnold Schwarzenegger are the last Republicans to win or hold statewide office in California, having both won their respective elections in 2006.
+As of 2026, Poizner and Arnold Schwarzenegger are the last Republicans to win or hold statewide office in California, having both won their respective elections in 2006.